 With a 3D Mesh upper, they provide excellent breathability and the Sensifit overlay system helps in providing glove-like fitting.
 Another welcoming move is the Quicklace system that makes it super easy to adjust the tightness without worrying about untying.

-To support the foot when running, they have included Sensiflex stretch panels which also helps in flexibility.
+To support the foot when running, they have included Sensiflex stretch panels which also help in flexibility.
 During our trial, we didn’t find any complaints about traction or performance, they perform better than you’d expect even on the trickiest trains.

 However, due to their weight (at 250 grams), these aren’t well suited for long runs and if used can make your legs tired sooner.